JonathanP-code/Simple-ToDo-App/README.md

 # ToDo App

 A simple and elegant To-Do app built with **SwiftUI**, designed to help users efficiently manage their tasks.
 The app allows users to add, mark as complete, and delete tasks, with data persistence using **UserDefaults**.
+The ToDo app is still only very simple but please feel free to implement your own ideas!

 ---